carmeliasani/FlexHub_FlexRent_System_Project1_SAD_20252026/README.md

 ## Project Overview
 The system is developed to simplify the process of renting and managing costumes.
 It replaces manual Whatsapp-based workflow with a centralised digital platform that automates bboking, payment and scheduling.
+This system supports dual-role management, allowing users to act as both customers and owners.